 UW-Madison researchers are involved with several research projects focusing on the emerald ash borer.
 These projects range from biological control efforts to insecticide options for protecting ash trees from EAB.

 EAB research by Dr. Chris Williamson and P.J.
 Liesch (UW-Madison Entomology Department) has focused on evaluating and developing insecticide management strategies.
-The Williamson lab has been conducting field trials at sites in the greater Milwaukee area since 2009, and has recently initiated a trial in the Beloit area.
+The Williamson lab has been conducting field trials at sites in the greater Milwaukee area and other locations in the state since 2009.
 While insecticides are not a cost-effective option for large areas, recent work has shown that many of the commercially-available insecticide products for homeowners and professional arborists can be effective in preserving the health of individual trees.
-A list of available insecticide options can be found in the EAB News and Resources Page.
+For a list of available insecticide options, see the factsheets on the EAB News and Resources Page.